codeincontext/Unveil-jQuery-Plugin/README.md

 #### Problems:
 * This isn't particularly clever.
 It will only work if your content has a flat background colour (no gradients, images, or textures I'm afraid)
 * There might be a better way of doing this.
 This is the way I did it.
 Please let me know if that's the case.
-* Sometimes you get a flash of the target element before the canvas context is loaded / drawn to.
-This didn't happen before I made it into a jQuery plugin, so I might be able to make it load faster.
-I could easily delay the showing of the element.
-If this happens a lot to you, or never at all, let me know.